JM2K69/JM2K69.github.io/_posts/2019-07-25-Material Design theme manager.md

 # 2 Theme and Colors
 Before to start, here is a quick reminder about MAterial Design Theme and Colors.
 The theme is the main design of the GUI.
 It will work like Windows 10 with two themes:
-- BaseDark: Dark theme, meaning black
+- Dark: Dark theme, meaning black
-- BaseLight: Light theme, meaning white
+- Light: Light theme, meaning white

 The Primary and Secondary Colors will be used to change all colors of you Controls in one click.